 As Moses prepared to come down from the mountain with the ten commandments written on stone by God, God warned Moses that the people had made a molten calf and worshipped it.
 These same people God had taken for His own people, and delivered them from the bondage of Egypt.
-Now, once again, they have forsaken Yahweh, and Moses must take action for them.
+Now, once again, they had forsaken Yahweh, and Moses must take action for them.

 If You Will, Forgive Their Sin.
 Moses never denied the people had sinned tremendously.
 So often, I see parents who deny the sin of their children, or spouses who cannot face the fact that their spouse sins.
 Pastors and elders sin, and entire congregations sin.
 The only remedy for sin has always been the forgiveness of God applied by faith in the blood of Jesus Christ.
 Only God can forgive sin.
 Therefore, when confronted by the tremendous sin of people we love, we must pray before God and intercede for our friends.
 So often, they are not even ashamed or repentant.
 We need to pray for them immediately.
-Moses prayed, and even went so far as to ask God to blot his name out of God’s book if God would not forgive them (Exodus 32:33, page 144).
+Moses prayed, and even went so far as to ask God to blot his name out of God’s book if God would not forgive them (Exodus 32:33).
 Moses in essence was willing to lay down his life for the lives of the people.
-True intercessory prayer, at times, means that you appeal to God as if your life depended upon it.
+True intercessory prayer, at times, means that you appeal to God as if your life depends upon it.
 In Moses, we see a great model of how to pray before the living God.
 God promised He would punish the people for their sins, but He did not kill all the people.

 So we learn more about the prayer life of Moses.

 ● Prayer means that we recognize sin, and entreat God to forgive it.
 When our friends sin, prayer can help them.